barahilia/dayary/README.md

 ## Dairy tools

-Obviously there are other dairy tools.
-I had used some before I came to conclusion I need something new.
+There are other dairy tools I had used or considered to use before I came to conclusion I need something new.
 Here are them:
 * Word from MS Office, Writer from LibreOffice or any other word processor
+* Blogging platforms like Wordpress or Jekyll
 * Moment Diary
 * Dairy services online
 * Dairy apps for iOS and Android